Do great artists steal?

 As by the Murphy’s law, the apps that cannot be stripped are often the biggest space wasters (take a look at Adobe CS).
 At the bottom line, stripping binaries does not turn out to be a really big space saver, the typically reported figure being somewhere around a few GBs.
 It may still be worth the trouble for MacBook Air owners, where disk space constraints are especially tight.

 It’s so great that on Mac most applications can be installed with a simple drag-and-drop.
 However, there is a serious drawback of this approach when it comes to uninstalling the no longer needed apps.
 If you just drag-and-drop an app to the Trash, it will not remove any related data, such as configuration files and databases.
 While in most cases it’s not a big deal (maybe a few megabytes or less), some applications, like web browsers, may “forget” a gigabyte or two.
-You can see it yourself, just open the ~/Library
+You can see it yourself, just open the ~/Library/Application Support folder.

 For example, on my Mac I have 1Password and Google Chrome that store over 1 gigabyte of their data, and Fontcase and LittleSnapper databases are also close to 1 GB.
 If I decide to trash these apps, all their data files will still remain on my disk, unless I remove them manually.
 Alternatively, I can use a special “uninstaller” app, like AppZapper, to have the cleanup job done for me.